SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 ---

-## 3. Legitimate LSASS Access

-Security software, diagnostics and administrative tools can legitimately access LSASS.

-Event ID 10 alone should therefore not automatically be treated as malicious.

-Production detection should incorporate:

-* Known-good software baselines
-* Trusted process allowlists
-* Negative testing
-* Process context
-* User context

----

-## 4. Defender Telemetry Not Ingested
+## 3. Defender Telemetry Not Ingested

 Defender Event IDs 1116 and 1117 were not available in the Sentinel workspace during the investigation.